Skip to main content

 Requests components are a way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

-php artisan apiato:generate:request
+php artisan apiato:make:request

-Definition & Principles
+Definition and Principles

 Read Porto SAP Documentation (#Requests).